Vertical oscillation running is an aspect of the running stride and your running technique that can affect your running gait efficiency and speed.

 Most running coaches and biomechanists suggest that a good vertical oscillation running is about 5 to 10 cm.

-Again, the vertical oscillation is not directly contributing to forward motion, so extra energy is being expended, bouncing up and down that is not getting translated to forward motion.
+Vertical displacement does not directly contribute to forward motion, so extra energy is being expended, bouncing up and down, which is not translated to forward motion.

-Moreover, when vertical oscillation running is very high, the runner is at an increased risk of injury because their center of mass is traveling up and down quite a lot.
+Moreover, when vertical movement is very high, the runner is at an increased risk of injury because their center of mass is traveling up and down quite a lot.

-The higher the body gets from the ground, the greater the impact forces of landing because the acceleration due to gravity will increase if your body is “falling” from a higher height.
+The higher the body rises off the ground, the greater the impact forces of your foot strike because the acceleration due to gravity will increase if your body is “falling” from a higher height.

 When impact forces increase when you run, the risk of injuries, particularly bone stress injuries and joint injuries, increases.